|[View Job Specification]||[View Printable Version]|

 SPECIAL NECESSARY REQUIREMENT: A candidate’s typing proficiency will be evaluated during the employee’s probation period.

 Volunteer Experience: Volunteer experience will be allowed to substitute for paid work experience as long as the volunteer experience is equivalent in nature to the paid work experience required for the position.

-SUBJECT OF EXAMINATION: This examination will consist of a qualifying weighted written test, and a qualifying (pass/fail) typing performance test (held at a later date).
-Only candidates who pass both parts of the test will be considered for appointment.
+SUBJECT OF EXAMINATION: This examination will consist of a qualifying weighted written test.
 The written test will be designed to test for knowledge, skills and/or abilities in such areas as:

 1. Spelling: These questions test for the ability to spell words that are used in written business communications.

 2. Grammar, Usage, Punctuation: The grammar and usage questions test for the ability to apply the basic rules of grammar and usage.
 The punctuation questions test for a knowledge of the correct placement of punctuation marks in sentences.